Willie K: Career

 In 1993, Willie began a collaboration with Amy Hānaialiʻi Gilliom that would last for nine years.
 The pair recorded, performed, and toured together, and also shared a personal relationship.
 Their recordings won seven Na Hoku Hanohano Awards, part of Willie's total of 19 Hokus as a musician and producer.

 In 2005, Willie's reunion album with Gilliom, Amy & Willie Live, was nominated for a Grammy in the first year of the Best Hawaiian Music Album award.

-In 2007, Willie K became one of very few artists to win a Hoku as part of three different acts – his collaboration with Eric Gilliom won Best Contemporary Hawaiian Album, in addition to wins already achieved with Amy and as a solo artist.
+In 2007, Willie K became one of very few artists to win a Hoku as part of three different acts – his collaboration with Eric Gilliom called "Barefoot Natives" won Best Contemporary Hawaiian Album, in addition to wins already achieved with Amy and as a solo artist.

+Genres

+Willie K played many different genres of music including Hawaiian music, blues, rock, opera, and Cachi Cachi music.

 Cancer and death

-In February 2018, Willie K was diagnosed with lung cancer and promptly cancelled upcoming performances in Honolulu.
+In February 2018, Willie K was diagnosed with lung cancer and promptly canceled upcoming performances in Honolulu.
 In April 2019, Willie announced via his Facebook page that he was undergoing immunotherapy.

 In January 2020, in a video posted to Facebook, Willie announced that his cancer was at the terminal stage.
 He made the video after a concert at Blue Note Hawaii in Waikiki.
 He stated that his "spirits remained high during the concert," which was supposed to be only a 90-minute set, but lasted for two hours.
 "The crowd deserved it," he said.

 Willie K died at age 59 on May 18, 2020.